Eliastik/simple-voice-changer/README.md

 Simple Voice Changer lets you to edit the voice of an audio file or a recording quicly and easily: choose an audio file, or record your voice, and then you can edit and save!
 All the audio processing is made on your device and no data is sent over the Internet.

 This program uses the Web Audio API.
 A browser supporting this API is therefore necessary.
-Almost all recent browsers support it as of 23/04/2019 (except Internet Explorer).

 * Online version: [www.eliastiksofts.com/simple-voice-changer/demo](http://www.eliastiksofts.com/simple-voice-changer/demo/)
 * Github repository: [https://github.com/Eliastik/simple-voice-changer](https://github.com/Eliastik/simple-voice-changer)

 ## About

-* Version: 1.4 (01/21/2021)
+* Version: 2.0 (11/16/2023)
 * Made in France by Eliastik - [eliastiksofts.com](http://eliastiksofts.com) - Contact : [eliastiksofts.com/contact](http://eliastiksofts.com/contact)
 * License: GNU GPLv3 (see the LICENCE.txt file)

+### Technologies

+* TypeScript
+* React
+* Tailwind CSS / DaisyUI
+* Web Audio API

 ### Credits

-* Uses the Bootstrap theme Cosmo from Bootswatch ([https://bootswatch.com/3/cosmo/](https://bootswatch.com/3/cosmo/)), under [MIT](https://tldrlegal.com/license/mit-license) license
-* Use the icon font [Font Awesome](https://fontawesome.com/v4.7.0/), under [SIL OFL 1.1](https://tldrlegal.com/license/open-font-license-(ofl)-explained) and [MIT](https://tldrlegal.com/license/mit-license) licenses
-* Uses the library [Soundtouch.js](https://github.com/ZVK/stretcher/blob/master/soundtouch.js) under [GNU LGPL 2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.fr.html) license
-* Uses the library [Vocoder.js](https://github.com/jergason/Vocoder) under [MIT](https://github.com/jergason/Vocoder/blob/master/LICENSE.txt) license (slightly modified code)
-* Uses the library [Recorderjs](https://github.com/Eliastik/Recorderjs) (forked) and its [Worker version](https://github.com/mattdiamond/Recorderjs/blob/ac0eb8a7c2601fc4ec1cbd1b1ee49f45a6c79580/recorderWorker.js) under [MIT](https://tldrlegal.com/license/mit-license) license.
-* Uses the library [Boostrap Slider](https://github.com/seiyria/bootstrap-slider), under [MIT](https://github.com/seiyria/bootstrap-slider/blob/master/LICENSE.md) license
-* Uses the library [Boostrap Native](https://github.com/thednp/bootstrap.native), under [MIT](https://github.com/thednp/bootstrap.native/blob/master/LICENSE) license
-* Uses the library [i18next](https://github.com/i18next/i18next) (with the module [i18next-browser-languageDetector](https://github.com/i18next/i18next-browser-languageDetector)) under [MIT](https://opensource.org/licenses/mit-license.php) license for the translation engine
+* See package.json file for the dependencies
 * Uses [Impulse Response](https://en.wikipedia.org/wiki/Impulse_response) audio files (used for the Reverberation function) [from here](http://www.cksde.com/p_6_250.htm) (Medium Damping Cave E002 M2S) and [here](https://openairlib.net/?page_id=36) (source link in the app reverb settings)
 * Uses [an icon](https://www.flaticon.com/free-icon/microphone_204320) by [Prosymbols](https://www.flaticon.com/authors/prosymbols) from [www.flaticon.com](https://www.flaticon.com/) under [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/) license
+* Uses some icons from [Heroicons](https://heroicons.com/) under the MIT License
+* Uses some icons from [Font Awesome](https://fontawesome.com/) - [License](https://github.com/FortAwesome/Font-Awesome/blob/6.x/LICENSE.txt)

 ## Changelog

+* Version 2.0 (11/16/2023) :
+    - The application has been (almost) entirely rewritten in TypeScript/React to improve code quality and modularity
+    - The application's UI has been completely redesigned from scratch to take advantage of this technical overhaul, using Tailwind CSS and the DaisyUI component library
+    - All features of version 1.4 have been carried over unchanged
+    - A dark mode has been added
+    - The application is now fully responsive

 * Version 1.4 (21/01/2021) :
     - Improved audio recorder: it's now possible to choose the input device, and change some settings (automatic gain, echo cancellation, noise cancellation, etc.)